marcoemrich/index_kata/README.md

 ## About

 State is the devil.
 All programmers know it.
 However, getting rid of state is hard.
 This kata is designed to have various needs for keeping state.
-You might not be able to banish it completely, but is there a way to contain the state or make it easier to deal with?
+You might not be able to banish it completely.
+Maybe there a way to contain the state or make it easier to deal with?

 ## Description
 Imagine to write part of a service that generates book indexes.
 There is a contract, that your function *pageReferenceText* gets called (by the book production system) everytime there is a reference found for a specific word.
 Let's say you want to index the term *fp* (short for functional programming).
 Your function will get called for every place this word is found in the book.